-The following objectives have been set to achieve the primary aim of the model:
+The following objectives have been developed to achieve the primary aims of the Model:

 - improve referral pathways and access for offenders to AOD services

-- improve the delivery of specialist forensic AOD treatment services to offenders
+- improve the delivery of specialist forensic AOD treatment to offenders.

 - enhance the capability of the AOD and CCS workforces to implement service enhancements

 - develop enhanced and flexible treatment models for forensic clients

 - embed governance over the delivery of services between CCS and AOD (centrally and locally)